VictorHueni/PREM-on-FHIR/README.md

 - hapi-fhir-server (FHIR server),
 - pgadmin,
 - synthea-files (nginx web server serves NDJSON from 00-setup/synthea-files for convenient bulk import)

+Then you need t oexecute direclty in the db `./00-setup/oltp-db/post-init/20-airbyte-views.sql` to prepare the views for airbytes ETL

 ### 2. Generate & upload sample data